-By the time Hurricane Katrina devastated New Orleans and dumped 20’ of water in the Sanger, the 4,000-seat atmospheric theater had already been modified several times, neglected and lost its lustre.
+By the time Hurricane Katrina devastated New Orleans and dumped 20 feet of water in the Sanger, the 4,000-seat atmospheric theater had already been modified several times, neglected, and lost its luster.
 But the $52M restoration and renovation of the Saenger Theatre, beginning in 2011, would become a success story for recovery.

 The Saenger reopened in September 2013.